sidravi1/sidravi1.github.io/_posts/2018-05-15-latent-gp-and-binomial-likelihood.md

 I did a quick [intro to gaussian processes]({{ site.baseurl }}{% post_url 2018-04-03-gaussian-processes %})
 a little while back.
 Check that out if you haven't.

-I came across [this presentation](https://www.youtube.com/watch?v=-sIOMs4MSuA) by Chris Fonnesbeck delivered just a few days back at PyCon 2018 on Bayesian non-parametric model.
+I came across [this presentation](https://www.youtube.com/watch?v=-sIOMs4MSuA) by Chris Fonnesbeck delivered just a few days back at PyCon 2018 on Bayesian non-parametric models.
 I found the idea of modeling latent variables using a Gaussian process (GP) very intriguing (and cool).
 We know that the latent variable has some non-linear form so instead of guessing what it might be, we can just model it using a GP.

 You can get the [notebook](https://github.com/sidravi1/Blog/blob/master/nbs/Binomial%20Gaussian%20Process.ipynb) with all the code to generate the charts and the analysis here.